Yakudoshi: Remedies

 To ward off the misfortunes believed to occur during a yakudoshi, individuals may engage in prayer to Shinto or Buddhist deities, attend rituals, purchase protective charms, make pilgrimages, exchange gifts, or hold special festivities, usually at the beginning or end of the year.
 An anthropologist reported in 1955 that to send away the danger associated with a yakudoshi, individuals sometimes abandoned a personal item such as a comb or a writing brush at a crossroads, and that in one region, men wore underwear in the lucky color of red during their forty-second year.

-A yakudoshi festival is held annually at Hachiman shrines on January 18 and 19.
+A yakudoshi festival is held annually at Hachiman shrines in the Kansai region of Japan on January 18 and 19.
 During the two-day period, people entering either a maeyaku or yakudoshi year attend the shrine to undergo a harae ritual called yakubarai (厄払い).
 The ceremony involves a priest reciting a prayer whilst waving a haraegushi above the person in order to ward off the unlucky spirits.
 People also purchase items to display in their home or carry on their person to protect them during the year.